Footprints of terrible birds discovered for the first time

 Phorusrhacos ©Burian

-A terrestrial lifestyle can be inferred from the reduction of the front limbs and a substantial body mass.
+The reduction of the front limbs and substantial body mass suggest a terrestrial lifestyle.

-The hypothesis of a predatory lifestyle in phorusrhacids is based on the morphology of their hind limbs, which appeared to be adapted for pursuing prey.
+Researchers base the hypothesis of a predatory lifestyle in phorusrhacids on the morphology of their hind limbs, which seem adapted for pursuing prey.
 These hind limbs are similar to those of modern running and aquatic birds, suggesting that phorusrhacids may have used them for similar purposes.
-Comparing the hind limbs of phorusrhacids with modern bird groups suggests that Mesembriornithinae and Patagornithinae were likely running birds, while the smaller representatives of Psilopterinae were probably walking and near-water birds.
+Comparing the hind limbs of phorusrhacids with modern bird groups suggests that Mesembriornithinae and Patagornithinae were likely running birds.
+The smaller representatives of Psilopterinae were probably walking and near-water birds.

 Location map and stratigraphic section of the Rio Negro Formation at Pozo Salado locality (Rio Negro Province, Argentina) and distribution of outcrops of the Rio Negro Formation. ©Melchor

-Recently, exceptionally well-preserved footprints of a terror bird with a didactyl posture, likely belonging to the subfamily Mesembriornithinae, were discovered in coastal exposures of the Rio Negro formation in the San Matias Gulf on the Atlantic coast of Argentina.
+Researchers recently discovered exceptionally well-preserved footprints of a terror bird with a didactyl posture.
+The footprints likely belong to the subfamily Mesembriornithinae and were found in coastal exposures of the Rio Negro formation along the San Matias Gulf on Argentina’s Atlantic coast.

 “These are the first and only known fossil traces related to this group of birds,” stated paleontologists.